 In addition to title insurance, there are other fees you may have to pay at closing that is normally paid by the seller when you purchase an existing home.
 Transfer taxes may also be the responsibility of the buyer and those fees, combined with title insurance, could add thousands to your closing costs.
 If your new home will be built in a development, you may have to pay Homeowner Association (HOA) transfer fees that may range between $700 and $900.
 If your home is not fully completed when an appraisal is conducted, your lender will require a final inspection.
 This inspection must be provided to the lender before the loan will be funded.
 This is to confirm that the house is complete and costs an average of $175.

 Another closing cost unique to new home construction is the new construction escrow account.
 Depending on how the escrow account was set up at closing, you could face a significant increase in monthly payments after the first year.
 Be sure that the lender sets the escrow up based on estimated property taxes for the improved property, or the sales price, and not on the unimproved property, or lot value.
 Doing so may result in an escrow account surplus but it will ensure that your future payments are comparable after an escrow analysis is completed.

 If you are considering the purchase of a newly constructed home, contact Southdown Homes today.
-You can reach us by calling 610-873-1900 or visit our website to learn more about The Southdown Experience.
+You can reach us by calling 610-873-1900 or use our simple contact form to learn more about The Southdown Experience.